LOCATION & HOURS

 HAHNEMUHLE PHOTO MATTE FIBRE

-For online Proofing, our general turnaround time is 24hrs during the work week (M-Thur) but that can extend to 4 business days if the studio is slammed.
+For online Proofing, our general turnaround time is 24hrs during the work week (M-Thur) but that can extend to 1 week if the studio is slammed or a paper is temporarily un-stocked due to supply issues with our vendors.
 We recommend you schedule a week+ from upload of the proof file to recieving the proof in the mail.

 For online Portfolio printing, the turnaround is between 3 days and 2 weeks depending upon the size of the portfolio and material availability.
 We indicate the turnaround time in the invoice we send for approval/payment after a portfolio job has been submitted to us.